pingpongshow/RaptorQHAB/README.md

 RaptorHab is a complete high-altitude balloon (HAB) telemetry and imagery downlink system consisting of airborne payload and ground station components.

+Mac native receiver app build and will be distributed - upp uses a custom radio receiver based on the Hetec t190 LoRa board

+Python GUI and headless web based groundstations being developed - run on a Pi, Windows etc - also uses custom Heltec T190 LoRa board modem

+Firmware for the Heltec T190 modem (FSK) will be available soon

 ## Features

 - **915 MHz FSK Radio Link** - 200 kbps data rate, FCC Part 15.247 compliant